Romeo Power Inc. (RMO) Downgrade Issued by Wall Street Gurus

-Romeo Power Inc. (NYSE:RMO) went down by -5.42% from its latest closing price compared to the recent 1-year high of $38.90.
-The company’s stock price has collected -9.16% of loss in the last five trading sessions.
-MarketWatch.com reported on 02/12/21 that Fisker, QuantumScape join ‘buy’ list at Morgan Stanley
+Romeo Power Inc. (NYSE:RMO) went down by -6.18% from its latest closing price compared to the recent 1-year high of $38.90.
+The company’s stock price has collected -16.60% of loss in the last five trading sessions.
+Press Release reported on 02/19/21 that Romeo Power Signs Memorandum of Understanding With Ecellix to Improve Cell Technology

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.